MicrosoftDocs/hybrid/hybrid/app-solutions/solution-deployment-guide-cross-cloud-scaling-onprem-data.md

 ### Enable automatic scale-out

-1. In Azure, find the App Service plan for the sites you want to scale out, and then select **Scale-out (App Service plan)**.
+1. In the Azure portal, find the App Service plan for the sites you want to scale out, and then select **Scale-out (App Service plan)**.

     ![Scale out Azure App Service](media/solution-deployment-guide-hybrid/image16.png)